 Marriage offers many important rights.
 And, sometimes, creates a reality that you may not have intended.
 Conversely, if you are partnered, but not married in the eyes of the law, your life partner could be cut out of your affairs are the end of your life, or in the event of a disability.

-Regardless of marriage equality, it is still critical to understand exactly what will happen to the people you love and everything you own and care about, when something happens to you, under the State’s plan for you. .
-That’s what our Family Wealth Planning Sessions are all about — you making informed, empowered, educated decisions for the people you love.
+Regardless of marriage equality, it is still critical to understand exactly what will happen to the people you love and everything you own and care about, when something happens to you, under the State’s plan for you.
+That’s what our Life and Legacy Planning Sessions are all about — you making informed, empowered, educated decisions for the people you love.